eliselarooy/discover.ly_api/README.md

 Feel free to register your own account, or you can use email `elise@email.com` and password `password!1`.

+This repo contains code for the backend only.
+The code for the frontend is [here](https://github.com/eliselarooy/discover.ly_client).

 ## The Brief
 Build a full-stack application using MongoDB, Express, React and Node.js.